About Me

 My role is a mix of hands-on design, long-term direction, and helping teams bring structure and clarity to ideas that are still forming.

-I tend to gravitate toward the spaces where design, engineering, research, and product thinking overlap, and where understanding the problem requires slowing down long enough to ask the right questions.
+I'm drawn to problems that sit at the intersection of technical depth and human complexity — where multiple systems overlap, and where understanding the problem requires slowing down long enough to ask the right questions.

 That's where I do my best work.